 Shandong is mostly flat in terrain.
 The northwestern, western, and southwestern parts of the province are all part of the vast North China Plain.
-The center of the province is more mountainous, with the Taishan Mountains, Lushan Mountains, and Mengshan Mountains being the most prominent.
+The centre of the province is more mountainous, with the Taishan Mountains, Lushan Mountains, and Mengshan Mountains being the most prominent.
 The east of the province is the hilly Shandong Peninsula extending into the sea; it separates Bohai Sea in the northwest from the Yellow Sea to the east and south.
-The highest peak of Shandong is the highest peak in the Taishan area: Jade Emperor Peak, with a height of 1545 m.
+The highest peak of Shandong is Jade Emperor Peak, with a height of 1545 m.

 Shandong has a temperate climate, with moist summers and dry, cold winters.
 Average temperatures are -5 to 1°C in January and 24 to 28°C in July.
 Annual precipitation is 550 to 950 mm.